toniogn/fleet_operator/README.md

 ## Instructions

+First of all, swith to the "to_refactor" branch with `git switch to_refactor`.

 The instructions could be listed as follows:
+- Create a folder called domain to identify what belongs to the business logic (core.py and utils.py within it).
-- Create inputs.py and resources.py modules respectively implementing Input and Resources interfaces with get_inputs and get_resources abstract methods both returning dictionaries.
+- Create, within the domain folder, user.py and server.py modules respectively implementing IRequestInputsData and IObtainFleetData interfaces with get_inputs_data and get_fleet_data abstract methods both returning dictionaries.
-- In each pre-created module, implement adapters JsonInput and JsonResources, inherited from interfaces, respectively loading data from inputs.json and fleet.json.
+- Create, next to the domain folder, two modules also called user.py and server.py respectively implementing adapters JsonUserAdapter and JsonServerAdapter, inherited from interfaces, loading data from scenario.json and fleet.json.

 For interfaces implementing, use the abc library:
 ```python